Frequently asked questions

 What picnic and toilet facilities are there in Wellington Park?

 Wellington Park offers a range of picnic sites from Fern Tree to the Chalet on Mount Wellington, and Myrtle Forest near Collinsvale.
 Visitors can enjoy an open fire (except during total fire bans) at a number of locations in designated fire places (fire wood is provided).
-Toilets are available at select locations including the Springs and the Pinnacle.
+Gas barbecues are provided at The Springs.
+Toilets are available at Myrtle Forest, Fern Tree Park, The Springs and the Pinnacle.
 Water is naturally occurring in areas such as Myrtle Forest and the Chalet, however the quality of the water cannot be guaranteed.
 Visit the Sightseeing and facilities pages for a full list of picnic sites in the Park.

 Are there any restrictions on access to Wellington Park?